Grab some collection of objects and count it. How does that work?

 We can also give another proof, which is how most proofs that something is infinite go.
 Since infinite just means not finite, we challenge the reader to try and tell us how many elements the infinite set has.
 Then we show we can always defeat them, by finding an element they left out of their count.

-Another proof that is infinite.
+Another proof that

-Suppose had finitely many elements, say
+had finitely many elements, say

 of them.
 Then there would be a bijection